VoronDesign/VoronUsers/printer_mods/theFPVgeek/Voron_V0_M4_Extruder_Mount/README.md

  - Pancake motor

 <b>Tip(s):</b>
- - Relocate Pi to the right side of the printer to allow easier access to the latch and input side of the extruder (see pic)
+ - Relocate Pi to the right side of the printer to allow easier access to the latch and input side of the extruder using a mirrored version of the Pi mount (mirrored file in STLs)

 ![V0-M4-Back](Images/V0_Assembly_RC1_M4_Back.png)

 <b>Additional Pics:</b>